lmondada/relrc/README.md

 it are dropped.

 This ensures that no cycles can be created, removing the need for cyclicity checks and guaranteeing the absence of memory leaks.
-Another consequence of this design decision is that all DAGs will have a single source, from which all descending nodes can be reached.
 If node or edge values need to be mutable, consider using `RefCell`s.

 ### Example